FudaWiki/fudawiki-files/hanafuda/character.md

 # Character Hanafuda by Publisher

 ## Angel
-Angel's character hanafuda may be considered to be of generally lower quality - they are more for collecting than for playing.
-They are printed on cardboard, with exposed sides.
+The character hanafuda decks manufactured by Angel are printed on soft rough cardboard, with exposed sides.
+As such, they can be considered to be of very low quality - they are more for collecting than for playing.
 - Disney
 - Hello Kitty

 ## Bandai
 - JoJo's Bizarre Adventure
+	(Manufactured by Nintendo)
 - Mobile Suit Gundam
+- Monster Hunter
 - Mōretsu Atarō [もーれつア太郎, "Extraordinary Atarō"]
+- Saint Seiya Pandora's Box
+	(Manufactured by Nintendo)
 - Snoopy Comic
+	(Manufactured by Nintendo)
+- Ultraman
 - Yo-kai Watch

+## Bandai Namco
+- The Idolmaster Cinderella Girls
+	(Manufactured by Nintendo)

 ## BanPresto
 - Inu Yasha

 ## Beverly
+The character hanafuda decks manufactured for Beverly are made of stiffer cardboard than those of Angel, but are still not backpapered, meaning the sides of the cards are exposed.
+- Macross Frontier
 - One Piece
 - Snoopy
 - Star Wars

+## Brownies Shop
+- Carta De Flor
+	(Manufactured by Nintendo)

+## E-Capcom
+- Okami

 ## Ensky
 - Attack on Titan